Skip to main content

 NC recognizes the last clear chance doctrine, which can save a claim that would otherwise be barred by contributory negligence.
 If the defendant had the last clear opportunity to avoid the collision and failed to take it, the plaintiff can recover even if the plaintiff was also negligent.

 In pileup cases, this doctrine can be critical.
 If you were stopped in the pileup and a driver behind you had time and space to stop but was not paying attention, the last clear chance doctrine may override any contributory negligence argument about your earlier driving.
-Learn more about how this doctrine works in our guide to last clear chance in NC.
+The sudden emergency doctrine is a related defense: a driver who faces a sudden, unforeseen emergency is held to a lower standard of care for their response -- but only if the driver did not create the emergency through their own prior negligence.

 Frequently Asked Questions